velesin/jasmine-jquery/README.md

 - `cleanUp()`
   - cleans-up fixtures container (this is done automatically between tests by Fixtures module, so there is no need to ever invoke this manually, unless you're testing a really fancy special case and need to clean-up fixtures in the middle of your test)

-These two methods do not have global short cut functions.
+These two methods do not have global shortcut functions.

 ## Style Fixtures